 In the highly anticipated women's basketball title game between LSU and Iowa, LSU player Angel Reese found herself in the spotlight for taunting her opponent, Caitlin Clark, with a gesture and a phrase.
 Reese's actions have raised eyebrows and sparked a discussion about sportsmanship and respectful behavior in the game.

 During the game, Reese made a remarkable play that left Clark momentarily stunned.
-As she celebrated her accomplishment, Reese could be seen waiving her hand in front of her face and mouthing the words, "You can't see me."
-The provocative move instantly caught the attention of viewers and became a topic of conversation across social media platforms.
+As she celebrated her accomplishment, Reese could be seen waiving her hand in front of her face and mouthing the words, "You can't see me.

 In an interview following the game, Reese explained her actions, shedding light on the motives behind her taunting.
 She revealed that her gesture was intended not only as a challenge to Clark but also as a way to boost her own confidence and energy.
 Reese stated that she wanted to make a statement and demonstrate her dominance on the court.